ryancurrah/ryancurrah.github.io/_posts/2015-10-29-features-salt-states-should-have.md

 Below illustrates how item 1 and 2 can be implemented.

-## Example Pillars definitions for shared services that states can utilize
+## Example Pillar definitions for shared services that states can utilize

 **pillar/top.sls**